ronaldbosma/call-apim-with-managed-identity/README.md

 ## Integration Tests

 The project includes integration tests built with **.NET 9** that validate the various scenarios through the deployed Azure services.
-The tests implement the same scenarios as described in the [Demo](./demos/demo.md).
+The tests implement the same scenarios as described in the [Demo](./demos/demo.md) and are located in [IntegrationTests](tests/IntegrationTests).

+Some things to note about the integration tests:
-The tests automatically locate your azd environment's `.env` file to retrieve necessary configuration.
+- The tests automatically locate your azd environment's `.env` file if available to retrieve necessary configuration.
+In the [pipeline](#pipeline) it relies on environment variables set in the workflow.
-The integration tests are located in [IntegrationTests](tests/IntegrationTests).

-The Logic App integration tests use [Azure.ResourceManager.AppService](https://learn.microsoft.com/en-us/dotnet/api/azure.resourcemanager.appservice?view=azure-dotnet) and [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) to securely retrieve the Logic App workflow callback URL, leveraging your Azure CLI or Azure Developer CLI authentication.
+- The [Logic App integration tests](./tests/IntegrationTests/LogicAppTests.cs) use [Azure.ResourceManager.AppService](https://learn.microsoft.com/en-us/dotnet/api/azure.resourcemanager.appservice?view=azure-dotnet) to retrieve the Logic App workflow callback URL, leveraging Azure CLI or Azure Developer CLI authentication.
+- The [Pipeline integration tests](./tests/IntegrationTests/PipelineCredentialsTests.cs) use the Azure CLI or Azure Developer CLI credentials to call the OAuth-protected API directly.

+> [!NOTE]
+> When running the integration tests, only the **Azure CLI** credentials seemed to work for me.
+The **Azure Developer CLI** credentials were only successful when configured to use Azure CLI credentials by setting `azd config set auth.useAzCliAuth "true"`.

 ## Troubleshooting